 Photo by Gerri Miller

-To hear today’s complete forecast, click on arrow below.
+To hear the complete weekend forecast, click on arrow below:

 To hear today’s podcast, click on arrow below:

 The Wolf Administration today announced new investments to support the more than 200,000 registered all-terrain vehicle (ATV) and snowmobile enthusiasts by making improvements to trails at five sites throughout Pennsylvania.
 One grant was awarded to a McKean County operation…..Projects approved include:

 Columbia, Northumberland, and Schuylkill: Famous Reading Outdoors, $225,000, for preparation of a master plan for development of 20,000 acres of Famous Reading Outdoors ATV Trails & Off-Roading Park

 Fayette: Indian Creek Valley ATV Club, $29,800, for preparation of a master plan for development of 750 acres of the Indian Creek Valley ATV Club in Saltlick Township; Also, Indian Creek Valley ATV Club, $110,400, for development of the Indian Creek Valley ATV Club, with work to include construction of a trailhead building; ADA access; landscaping; and signage and other related site improvements

 Lackawanna, Susquehanna, and Wayne: Northeast PA Sno Trails Inc., $8,300, for purchase of equipment to construct and maintain 250 miles of snowmobile trails within the Northeast PA Sno Trails Inc. system